 A number of HD videos downloaded from the internet are wrapped up in MKV container and you can play them on Mac using a media player like VLC, or Quicktime with Perian plugin.
 However, sometimes you will find a painful exprience playing MKV files on your Apple TV.
 Does Apple TV support MKV videos?
 Is there possible solutions to fix the problem.
 If you're facing the similiar problems, read on for details.
 This tutorial will explain how you can enable Apple TV to read MKV files, so that you can stream and play MKV files on Apple TV without issues.

-In general, MKV means Matroska which is a container format (like .mp4, .m4v, .avi or .mov) that can hold video, audio and subtitle streams.
+No. MKV means Matroska which is a container format (like .mp4, .m4v, .avi or .mov) that can hold video, audio and subtitle streams.
 According to the Apple's official site, the files with the file extension .mkv are not supported by Apple TV.
-If you have some MKV files (for instance on your NAS, USB stick or external Hard drive), you need to find a "workaround" to watch them on your TV.
-Depending on your source file (and/or your hardware), there are several ways how to get your MKV video working with Apple TV:
+If you have some MKV files (for instance on your NAS, USB stick or external Hard drive), you need to find a "workaround" to stream and play the MKV files thru Apple TV.
+Depending on your source file (and/or your hardware), there are several ways to get the job done:

 In most cases, the container format (.mkv) is the problem, not the video and audio stream inside.
 Then remuxing helps.
 It's means that you don't touch the video and audio streams.
 You just put an exact copy of them into a new container which is supported by Apple TV.